Bank of Ireland Contractor Mortgages - Help and FAQs

 Here at LENDERmonitor we receive regular similar questions from visitors enquiring about whether Bank of Ireland offer contractor mortgages.
 We collated some of the more common contractor mortgage questions but if you have any specific questions about Bank of Ireland and contractor mortgages please complete our enquiry form and we see if we can arrange for an expert to contact you directly.

-My research online suggests that banks and building societies in the main view contractors as high risk applicants; so require 3 years’ accounts to validate mortgage affordability.
-In my case as an engineering contractor, this evidence is unlikely to give an accurate picture of my income potential.
-Will a broker specialising in contractor mortgages remove the hassle by maximising use of the expertise and contacts they have built up.
+I am lead to believe that banks and building societies mostly consider contractors as high risk applicants; so demand 3 years’ accounts to validate mortgage affordability.
+In my case as an IT contractor, this evidence is unlikely to give an accurate picture of my income potential.
+Will a contractor-focused IFAs utilise bespoke underwriting with lenders such as Bank of Ireland.

 Find out how to order your redemption statement request from Bank of Ireland